 The Optionis Group is committed to:

-Our Chief Financial Officer (who is also our Senior Accounting Officer) delegates the day to day management of our tax affairs, through the operation of our tax function.
+Our Chief Financial Officer (who is also our Senior Accounting Officer) delegates the day to day management of our tax affairs to our group finance team.
 Individual roles and responsibilities are clearly defined and our managers are authorised to make decisions and sign filings and other documents in relation to our tax affairs, within specified thresholds.
 There is a process to ensure that decisions are taken at appropriate levels across the Group and at a Company level.

 Managing the Group’s own tax affairs is a complex process across many functional areas of the business and as such there will inevitably be risks of error or omission within those processes (Tax Risks) which may result in the incorrect application of tax rules or calculation of tax returns.
 Eliminating tax risks entirely is impossible, therefore the Group’s attitude towards the level of control required over the processes designed to reduce these Tax Risks is driven by the likelihood of occurrence and scale of impact of each Risk.